Submissions closed on 8 June 2022

 The aim of PBE IFRS 17 (which is aligned with IFRS 17 Insurance Contracts issued by the IASB) is to standardise insurance accounting globally to improve comparability and increase transparency, and to provide users of accounts with the information they need to meaningfully understand the insurer's financial position, performance, and risk exposure.

-The proposed modifications are:
+The modifications proposed in the Exposure Draft are:

 - to amend the scope to include public sector entities;